maxjeanfavre/Quantum-Algorithms/latin_square/README.md

 ## Limitations & Future Work

-- **Simulator limits**: Qiskit’s classical simulator can handle registers of ≲25 qubits, which restricts us to testing grids up to about **3×2**.
+- **Simulator limits**:
+  Qiskit’s classical simulators can handle quantum registers of up to around 25 qubits, which restricts us to testing small grids—typically up to about **3×2**.
+To make the most of available resources, we have designed the circuits to minimize the number of qubits used, even if this sometimes increases circuit depth.

-- **Automating solution‐count estimation**: Currently you must enter the number of solutions by hand; future versions could derive this automatically (e.g., via classical preprocessing or adaptive Grover).
+- **Automating solution-count estimation**:
+  At present, the number of valid solutions must be provided manually.
+In future versions, we might automate this step, either via classical preprocessing or by using adaptive Grover search techniques.

-- **Real-device execution**: Once quantum hardware scales beyond ~30-qubit low-noise devices, we can target real-world runs instead of simulators.
+- **Real-device execution**:
+  Currently, the circuits are not suitable for real quantum devices due to noise and limited qubit counts.
+As hardware improves (with ~30 or more low-noise qubits), we plan to adapt the implementation for real-device runs.
+In particular, we may revisit the tradeoff between ancilla count and circuit depth—allocating more ancillas could reduce depth and help mitigate noise.

-- **Extending to other CSPs**: Adapt the oracle framework to partial Sudoku, magic squares, graph coloring, and other constraint-satisfaction problems.
+- **Extending to other CSPs**:
+  The oracle framework can be extended to support a broader class of constraint-satisfaction problems (CSPs), such as partial Sudoku, magic squares, or graph coloring.
+This can be achieved by adding new circuits that check additional constraints and produce flag qubits, which are then incorporated into the global constraint flag.